sarcher/fcs-sdk-php/README.md

 **"pdrmepub"**|Permanently Protected (Adobe DRM) ePub.
 Manually converted.
 **"pdrmpdf"**|Permanently Protected (Adobe DRM) PDF.
 Manually converted.
 **"pdrm"**|Permanently Protected (Adobe DRM) asset (ePub if it exists; PDF otherwise).
 Manually converted.
+**"ancillarypdf"**|Permanently Protected (Adobe DRM) PDF that is associated with a title but ancillary to it.
+Auto converted.
+**"ancillaryzip"**|Unprotected zip file that is associated with a title but ancillary to it.